What Is Chervil? A Complete Guide to the Anise-Flavored Herb

 Where to Buy

 • Local farmers' markets: Often have the freshest chervil available.
-Ask the vendors about their sourcing.
+Ask vendors about harvest dates.

 Fun Facts About Chervil